 Testing is a very personal choice and approximately 7-10% of folks at risk for HD, decide to be tested. https://hdsa.org/living-with-hd/genetic-testing-family-planning-prenatal-testing/

 Here’s John and my story regarding testing: In 1993, when the test became available for Huntington’s disease, I was thrilled to say the least.
-I boldly asked John if he would take the test; I thought for sure he would want to know his gene status.
+I boldly asked John if he would be tested; I thought for sure he would want to know his gene status.
 It was a selfish act on my part because I’m a control freak and wanted control of our lives, and knowing his status, I felt would allow us to better plan our future.
 When he said he wanted to continue living with the HOPE that he didn’t have the mutated gene, I understood.

 On January 8, 2016, John tested NEGATIVE for which we are so grateful.